 There were very few specialists when I came here.
 There were a few, but there was no strict criteria for exactly who did what.
 At Winter Park and at the San and even at the Orange, there were a lot of doctors, returned missionaries, and well trained family doctors, some of the bread and butter surgery.
 That was okay, but at Winter Park here’s what happened…

-Listen as Dr. C. David Price details the progress of medicine in Central Florida in this second part of our series Medicine in Central Florida.
+Dr. Charles David Price details the progress of medicine in Central Florida in this second part of our series Medicine in Central Florida.
 From antibiotics to robotics, he tells us how “medicine really improved with the advent of highly trained specialists.”

 In the 1950s, Dr. Price was the only Board Certified surgeon from Orlando to Jacksonville.
 On November 30, 2012 the University of Florida Research and Academic Center opened at Lake Nona enhancing Orlando’s medical city.
 Orlando now has some of the world’s leading medical specialists and offers top medical facilities.